A moderate to harder walking tour along ancient thoroughfares from Kyoto to the Sea of Japan coast.

 Day 2 Hiyoshi - Miyama

-We begin our walking at a point roughly equidistant from the city of Kyoto and the Sea of Japan.
-A vehicle transfer brings us to a small hamlet from where we follow an ancient mountain path through mixed forest and cedar plantations to a remote but impressive temple built around a boulder.
-Established here in the 10th Century, its history is entwined with the legend of an 800 year old itinerant Buddhist nun who once rested at this point, leaving behind a Jizo statue atop the massive boulder.
+We enjoy a bento picnic lunch en route before arriving at a temple built around a giant boulder that has long been considered sacred.
+Established in the 10th Century, the temple’s history is entwined with the legend of an 800 year old itinerant Buddhist nun who once rested at this point, leaving behind a Jizo statue atop the massive boulder.

 Meals: Breakfast, lunch & dinner provided.